 Bullying is identified as the willful, conscious desire to hurt, threaten or frighten someone else, putting them under stress.
-Bullying can take place in several ways including race, gender, disability, sexual orientation, and can take many forms.
+Bullying can occur for many reasons including race, gender, disability, sexual orientation and can take many forms.

 The Fostering Team's Anti-Bullying Policy details procedural guidance on countering bullying, however, we acknowledge that bullying may need to be dealt with as a safeguarding issue.
 At The Fostering Team we deem bullying to be unacceptable in any form.
-As such, we are all dedicated to creating awareness of this via supervisions, training, forums with both children and foster carers.
+As such, we are all dedicated to creating awareness of this via supervisions, training and forums with both children and foster carers.